eilvelia/tdl/README.md

 - Segmentation fault

-Most likely, the cause of this error is the same as above.
+Most likely, the cause of the segfault is the same as above.

 - `fatal error: napi.h: no such file or directory`
 - `error: no such file or directory: …/node-modules/node-addon-api`